 Considered to be one of the only artists in the United States to continue on in the painting genre started by Yaacov Agam, Torres has taken on the challenge to proceed further in this style.
 He is doing this in a representational manner.
-The visual effect in this genre of painting, is perceived as movement.
+The visual effect in this unique genre of painting, is perceived as movement.
 Revealing and concealing at the spectator’s pace.
 Incredibly, he paints directly onto the painting surface, which are aluminum angles, at 45 degrees!